For use with 4.4.8+

 For all but the smallest of organizations, it is recommended to use this Deployment Strategy for trial purposes only.

-The most straightforward deployment is to deploy Codecov Enterprise on a single server using docker-compose with no external services.
-If your goal is simply to evaluate Codecov Enterprise, you have no internal requirement to preserve the data generated by Codecov, and plan to start fresh with a more robust deployment if you purchase Codecov; then this is the recommended Deployment Strategy.
+The most straightforward deployment is to deploy Codecov Self-Hosted on a single server using docker-compose with no external services.
+If your goal is simply to evaluate Codecov Self-Hosted, you have no internal requirement to preserve the data generated by Codecov, and plan to start fresh with a more robust deployment if you purchase Codecov; then this is the recommended Deployment Strategy.

 Using Cloud Services does not Guarantee Uptime

-The below modification only ensures that data generated by Codecov Enterprise will persist past the lifetime of the server on which Codecov Enterprise is deployed.
+The below modification only ensures that data generated by Codecov Self-Hosted will persist past the lifetime of the server on which Codecov Self-Hosted is deployed.